 3. They astonish with angled cuts

-By virtue of being able to tilt and bevel a miter saw, you can use it to make angled cuts easily.
-Whether it is 30 degrees, 45 degrees, 90-degree angle cuts, a miter saw will deliver it, but a table saw can only do a 45-degree cut.
-If you are making many angled cuts, then a miter saw may be indispensable to you.
+By being able to tilt and bevel a miter saw, you can use it to make angled cuts easily.
+Whether it is 30 degrees, 45 degrees, or 90-degree angle cuts, a miter saw will deliver it, but a table saw can only do a 45-degree cut.
+So if you are making a lot of angled cuts, then a miter saw may be indispensable to you.

 5. They are safer

 A miter saw is not as dangerous as a table saw because it comes with an automatic brake that stops the machine fast.
-Also, miter saws hardly kick materials back.
+In addition, miter saws hardly kick materials back.
 So, if you are concerned with safety, you may go for a miter saw.

 Cons Of Miter Saws